edeas123/nairaland_scaping/README.md

 # nairaland_scaping
 Web scraper for popular nigerian website (nairaland.com) to JSON Lines formatted text file.

+# run

+To run on your own, use:

+    scrapy crawl nairaland -o nairaland.jl --logfile nairaland.log --loglevel INFO

 ## extracted data

 The data extraction pipeline was developed to aggregate data e.g. number of images in a post, number of links etc rather than extracting full text from the website.
 The format of the extracted data is: